skierkowski/terraform-enterprise-client/README.md

 ## Requirements

-MRI Ruby 2.0 and newer are supported.
-Alternative interpreters compatible with 2.0+ should work as well.
+MRI Ruby 2.3 and newer are supported.
+Alternative interpreters compatible with 2.3+ should work as well.

-Earlier Ruby versions such as 1.8.7, 1.9.2, and 1.9.3 may work but are not supported.

 This gem depends on these other gems for usage at runtime: